Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are there any regulations or incentive schemes in place to promote energy efficiency and emissions reductions in buildings?

-Under the EU Energy Services Directive (2006/32/EC), Austria must achieve energy savings of 9% (based on its average energy end use of 2001 to 2005) by 2016.
+The Energy Efficiency Directive (2012/27/EC) was implemented in Austria in 2014 by the Energy Efficiency Act.
+In this act, Austria has set itself a target to improve energy efficiency by reducing final energy consumption to 1050 picojoules (PJ) by 2020.
+Further, Austria plans to achieve cumulative energy savings of 310 PJ between 2014 and 2020.
 Consequently, the nine federal provinces are financially supporting (and in some instances requiring) energy efficiency and emissions reductions under several different instruments (which vary between the provinces).